Egypt: Museums

 Egypt is home to one of the world's oldest civilisations.
-It has engaged with numerous cultures and nations throughout its history and has experienced a vast array of eras, from the prehistoric age to modern times, encompassing periods such as ancient Egypt, Ptolemaic, Roman, Medieval, Ottoman, and the Alawiyya dynasty.
+It has engaged with numerous cultures and nations throughout its history and has experienced a vast array of eras, from the prehistoric age to modern times, encompassing periods such as ancient Egypt, Ptolemaic, Roman, the Middle Ages, Ottoman, and the Alawiyya dynasty.

 Tutankhamun's burial mask is one of the major attractions of the Egyptian Museum.

-Notable museums in Egypt include the Egyptian Museum in Cairo, which houses over 120,000 items and is one of the world's largest museums as well as the first national museum in the Middle East, opened in 1902; the National Museum of Egyptian Civilization, home to 50,000 artifacts from various eras and the resting place of 22 ancient Egyptian kings and queens relocated there in 2021 during the Pharaohs' Golden Parade; and the Abdeen Palace Museum, one of Egypt's most famous royal palaces, which contains five museums showcasing arms, royal belongings, silverware, historical documents, and presidential gifts.
+Notable museums in Egypt include the Egyptian Museum in Cairo, which houses over 120,000 items and is one of the world's largest museums as well as the first national museum in the Middle East, opened in 1902; the National Museum of Egyptian Civilization, home to 50,000 artefacts from various eras and the resting place of 22 ancient Egyptian kings and queens relocated there in 2021 during the Pharaohs' Golden Parade; and the Abdeen Palace Museum, one of Egypt's most famous royal palaces, which contains five museums showcasing arms, royal belongings, silverware, historical documents, and presidential gifts.

-The Grand Egyptian Museum is an under construction museum that will house the largest collection of ancient Egyptian artifacts in the world, it has been described as the world's largest archaeological museum.
+The Grand Egyptian Museum is a museum housing the largest collection of ancient Egyptian artefacts in the world.
+It is the largest museum in the world dedicated to a single civilisation.
 The museum is sited on 50 ha of land approximately 2 km from the Giza Necropolis and is part of a new master plan for the plateau.
-It features a six-storey atrium with the 82-ton Statue of Ramesses II and a grand staircase, while its galleries display artifacts spanning ancient Egypt's history.
-The Tutankhamun exhibition will showcase 5,600 objects from his tomb, including his gold mask and royal regalia.
+It features a six-storey atrium with the 82-ton Statue of Ramesses II and a grand staircase, while its galleries display artefacts spanning ancient Egypt's history.
+The Tutankhamun exhibition showcases 5,600 objects from his tomb, including his gold mask and royal regalia.
 It is arranged around three central themes, life, death, and the afterlife, and features two opposing pathways: a chronological journey through his life and reign, and a forensic exploration of his tomb and excavation.
-The museum is set to open on 1 November 2025.
+The museum opened on 1 November 2025.